 How do you look?
-You may be at home, but that doesn't mean you can have any old thing on below your work top.
+You may be at home, but that doesn't mean you can have any old thing below your work top.
 Treat your video interview as you would any other potential employer interaction: you’re here to impress.

-Besides, chances are you’ll move or stretch or — god forbid — even get up at some point of the interview, and you don’t want to flash them with your heart-patterned, yogurt-encrusted PJ bottoms, do you?
+Besides, chances are you’ll move or stretch or — god forbid — even get up at some point of the interview, and you don’t want to flash them with your heart-patterned, yoghurt-encrusted PJ bottoms, do you?

 What are the advantages?